eappel-rox/swift-sharing/Sources/SwiftSharing/Documentation.docc/Articles/MigrationGuides.md

 # Migration guides

-Learn how to upgrade your application to the newest version of Sharing.
+Learn how to upgrade your application to the newest version of SwiftSharing.

 ## Overview